 If you have access to DJ equipment to use for practice, take advantage.
 I’ve seen too many people run out and blow a ton of cash on gear only to discover a few weeks later that DJing isn’t really for them.
 Then they end up selling their equipment at a huge loss.

-Whether you don’t have access to DJ equipment or you’ve been practicing for a while and you know without a doubt you’re ready to buy your own, eventually the time comes where you need to spend some money.
-Some of you may already know exactly what you want and need, but if you don’t, I break down the best setup for beginners on my equipment page.
+Whether you don’t have access to DJ equipment or you’ve been practicing for a while and you know without a doubt you’re ready to buy your own, eventually the time comes where you need to spend some cash.

 If you know an established DJ who is willing to take you under their wing, then you’re set; that’s the best way to learn.
 Attending a DJ school can also get you access to a professional, but schools aren’t cheap.
 Most aspiring DJs will have to learn on their own.

 If you plan on learning on your own, you’re actually much better off than most current DJs were five or ten years ago: these days, there are a large number of resources available to help you speed up the learning process considerably and a lot of new technology is now much more affordable, like mixing software.

-This is great news, if you want to start playing gigs as soon as possible.
-Of course, most of the best online lessons and resources will cost some money, but they cost far less than traditional lessons and there are actually some really good resources available for free as well.
+This is great news, if you want to play gigs as soon as possible.
+Of course, most of the best online lessons and resources are not free, but they cost far less than traditional lessons and there are actually some really good resources available for free as well.

 The page on learning how to DJ lists some of the better resources and lessons available online, both free and paid.